zhangt73/CS1XA3/README.md

 ## todo
 This function will put each line from every file of the project with tag #TODO in todo.log where you can view all of them at once.
+### References
+I look up the grep --exclude flag from this source [here](https://gist.github.com/a1phanumeric/5346170)
 ## error
 This function will look up all Haskell files in your current directory and put all run time syntax error into error.log